geminiplanetimager/gpi_pipeline/documentation/usage/tutorial_your_own_data.rst

 Queue the recipe (using the Save Recipe and Queue button).
 It should produce some datacubes which are displayed in GPItv as they are created.

+There are many primitives available in the GPI Data Reduction Pipeline for additional calibrations.
+The complete list of primitives is available here: :ref:`Recipe Templates <primitives>`.

 What if something goes wrong?
 ==================================